 From these pictures, we can see that S3A and S3B brightness temperatures seem to be close, but they do not provide an accurate number.
-Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 42 of S3A.
+Figure 11 shows histograms of MWR brightness temperatures over ocean for S3A and S3B for the period corresponding to the Cycle 052 of S3A.
+For that period, S3B is inter-calibrated with S3A as the MWR characterization file has been updated the 6th December 2018.
 We can see how close the two instruments are after this update.
 It subsists a bias of only 0.4K for 23.8GHz and 0.2K for 36.5GHz as expected from the commissioning results.